Wall Street edges higher as the market awaits Nvidia's quarterly report

-U.S. stocks edged higher in morning trading Wednesday ahead of a highly anticipated earnings update from computer chip giant Nvidia that may provide insights into the current state and future of artificial intelligence.
+U.S. stocks edged higher in midday trading Wednesday ahead of a highly anticipated earnings update from computer chip giant Nvidia that may provide insights into the current state and future of artificial intelligence.

-Gains in technology and financial companies helped outweigh declines in health care and other sectors.
+Gains in technology and financial companies helped outweigh declines in communication services, health care and other sectors.

 Treasury yields were mixed in the bond market.
-The yield on the 10-year Treasury held steady at 4.26%.
+The yield on the 10-year Treasury rose to 4.27% from 4.26% late Tuesday.

 Crude oil prices rose.
 European markets were mostly lower and Asian markets closed mixed overnight.